Hawaii Marijuana Laws

 Use, possession and sale of marijuana paraphernalia are all felonies in Hawaii.
 Marijuana paraphernalia includes all drug-related objects, including those used in the cultivation, growing, harvesting, analysis, testing, storage, concealment, or use of marijuana.

 Sale and distribution.
 Sale, or possession with intent to sell, is also a class C felony.
-The maximum punishment is up to five years in prison, $10,000 in fines, or both.
+The maximum punishment is up to 5 years in prison, $10,000 in fines, or both.
 Advertising of paraphernalia is likewise a felony and carries the same penalties.

 Offense | Penalty | Incarceration | Max.
 Fine |